Penrose0v0/arXivReader/README.md

 # arXivReader
-The main purpose of this repo is to simplize the procedure of reading paper in arXiv.
+The main purpose of this repo is to simplize the procedure of reading arXiv paper.

 ## Introduction
 This project enables users to search for, read, and process academic papers from arXiv directly through a command-line interface.